-Thermo gel is a green paste used to protect areas you don't want heated during soldering.
-It is especially good if you are repairing jewellery containing stones which could be damaged by the heat or very complicated soldering jobs with multiple solder joints close together where there is a risk of melting earlier joins.
+Thermo gel is a green paste used to protect areas you don't want to be heated during soldering.
+It is especially good if you are repairing jewellery containing gemstones which could be damaged by the heat or very complicated soldering jobs with multiple solder joints close together where there is a risk of melting earlier joins.

 Apply a generous amount of thermo gel over the area you wish to be protected and any soldering can be carried out as normal, with soldering times and temperatures remaining the same.